artifacthealth/grunt-tsreflect/README.md

 Warn on expressions and declarations with an implied any type.

-#### accessors
+#### suppressImplicitAnyIndexErrors
 Type: `Boolean`
 Default value: `false`

-Emit property accessor declarations.
-By default property accessors are emitted as regular properties.
+Suppress warnings of an implied any type on index access.

-#### annotations
+#### removeAccessors
 Type: `Boolean`
 Default value: `false`

+Do not emit property accessor declarations.
+Instead, emit as field declarations.

+#### removeAnnotations
+Type: `Boolean`
+Default value: `false`

-Include custom annotations in output.
+Do not emit custom annotations in output.

 #### removePrivates
 Type: `Boolean`